carbonplan/blog/posts/cloud-downscaling-pipelines.md

 ```

 By using this function, we were able to check whether a Zarr store had been written correctly.
 Additionally, we created the [xarray-schema](https://github.com/xarray-contrib/xarray-schema) Python package to verify if the Xarray object loaded from disk matched the expected schema.
 These workarounds allowed us to feel more confident with each step, but are not a panacea for checking data integrity in Zarr.
-The following GitHub issues discuss Zarr data integrity checks: [issue #912](https://github.com/zarr-developers/zarr-Python/issues/912), [issue #587](https://github.com/zarr-developers/zarr-Python/issues/587), [issue #392](https://github.com/zarr-developers/zarr-Python/issues/392).
+The following GitHub issues discuss Zarr data integrity checks: [Issue #912](https://github.com/zarr-developers/zarr-Python/issues/912), [Issue #587](https://github.com/zarr-developers/zarr-Python/issues/587), [Issue #392](https://github.com/zarr-developers/zarr-Python/issues/392).
 At the time of writing, the [Zarr v3.0 spec](https://github.com/zarr-developers/zarr-specs/pull/149) is still in development.
 Perhaps methods for checking store integrity will be included in this release.

 ## Parallel Computing with Dask